Unity-Technologies/usd-unity-sdk/package/com.unity.formats.usd/Documentation~/USD.md

 Access to variant selection, model details, and payload state are all accessible via the inspector on the game object at which these features were authored.

+## Exporting USD files

+You can export USD files in 3 ways according to your needs:

+* To export a USD composition that does not change over time, use the USD export options available from the Editor main menu: select **USD > Export Selected**.

+* To export a USD composition that changes over time, use the USD Recorder.
+  **Note:** You need to install the [Recorder package](https://docs.unity3d.com/Packages/com.unity.recorder@latest/index.html) for this.
+  You can either use the Recorder Window (from the Editor main menu, select **Window > General > Recorder > Recorder Window**) or a Recorder track (from the Timeline window, right-click and select **UnityEditor.Recorder.Timeline > Recorder Track**).

+* To export compositions that change over time _from a standalone build_, use the USD Recorder Track in Timeline (from the Timeline window, right-click and select **Unity.Formats.USD > Usd Recorder Track**).
+  **Note:** This feature has no dependency on to the Recorder package.